Vijaya9418/HMI/README.md

 4. build:- it contains the build system. some shell files such as envsetup.sh, common shell scripts, make and soong folders here.
 5. compatiblity:- CDD(Compatibility definition document) it is a documentation folder.
 6. cts:- android compatibity test suit standards.
+7. Frameworks:- Android framework is very important which are written in java and C++. where we can find all the system service and core implementation of android. framework/base/core/java/android/content/

 **AIDEGen:-**